 “I need three men on that target,” Werner ordered.
 “They may have gotten their hands on conductors, but they don’t know how to use them efficiently.
 Vogt, go back to base and report that the Argoans at the twenty-third section have conductors.
 We need reinforcements.”

 Vogt scrambled to a stand and darted back through the muddy swampland.
 Werner, however, remained pressed up against the rock.
 He locked eyes with Olive and answered the unasked question—

 I’m staying.
 I was ordered to gain control over this section.
 I will hold here until we have reinforcements.

 Werner turned his back to Olive, aimed his conductor, and fired.

 What?
-But this was crazy, Olive thought.
+But this is crazy, Olive thought.
 Why were they still pushing forward?
 There was no way they’d win.
 No way.

 Olive had seen it because Werner had seen it.
 They were outnumbered.
 Even if they came out of this with a win, it wouldn’t be worth it.

 Run away.
 They all had to.
 If they didn’t then they would—Werner might—